LSHerzog/mqt-qecc/docs/Co3.rst

 We consider two microscopic substrates, both leading to a hexagonal routing graph.
 First, the class `SnakeBuilderSTDW` builds stabilizers and subsets of stabilizers to perform logical meausrements for the color code connected by semi transparent domain walls.
 The class `SnakeBuilderSC` builds the surface code snakes required to perform lattice surgery between logical folded surface codes.
+However, this can only display snakes where you can embed the snake in 2d.
 A notebook with example constructions can be found in `/microscopic/snake_examples.ipynb`.